 Chapter 19.80 of the Municipal Code governs Planned Development (P) Zones.
 The Zoning Map identifies properties zoned Planned Development with a "P" designation followed by a zoning reference for the allowed use.
 For example, P(CG) or P (CG, Res).
+The Zoning Map is available online at www.cupertino.org/gis.
 "Conceptual development plans" with broad development standards are proposed and adopted when a property is zoned Planned Development.
 "Definitive plans" with more specific development standards are proposed and adopted at the time of development within the P Zone.

 The proposed amendments do not change the allowed uses in P Zones.
 They merely clarify the development standards.
-Specifically, for residential P zoning districts, the amendments allow residential and mixed-use residential development to occur without adoption of a definitive plan, and specify that where development standards are not established in a definitive plan (or other plans), the development standards for residential uses shall be those prescribed for the R-3 (multi-family) zone, and the development standards for non-residential uses shall be those prescribed for the zoning districts referenced in the parenthetical following "P" on the zoning map.
+Specifically, for residential P zoning districts, the amendments allow residential and mixed-use residential development to occur without adoption of a definitive plan.
+The proposed amendments specify that where development standards are not established in a definitive plan (or other plans), the development standards for residential uses shall be those prescribed for the R-3 (multifamily) zone, and the development standards for non-residential uses shall be those prescribed for the zoning districts referenced in the parenthetical following "P" on the zoning map.
 For non-residential development projects, the development standards would be established through the required conceptual and definitive plans for the site.
 Residential and mixed-use residential projects could also still propose definitive plans if desired.

-For residential development, the General Plan anticipates that much of the development would occur as infill development as attached multi-family housing.
+For residential development, the General Plan anticipates that much of the anticipated development would occur as attached multi-family housing infill developments.
 The General Plan includes several policies that support infill mixed-use residential development including: